-It is also noted that costs are capital costs and do not include land costs or lifecycle costs, such as operational costs, maintenance costs and depreciation (replacement) costs.
-Land costs do not need to be considered as all Stage 1 land is government owned.
+It is also noted that costs are capital costs (including an allowance for land remediation) and do not include land acquisition costs or lifecycle costs, such as operational costs, maintenance costs and depreciation (replacement) costs.
+Land acquisition costs have not been considered in these capital costs estimates because of the exclusive Government ownership.
 Lifecycle costs will need to be considered as planning for each infrastructure item progresses.